Orash94/Computer-Graphics-20-21-GRADE-100/Assignment3Report/Assignment3Report.md

 We declare two arrays, one (vtc)  defines the coordinates of the screen "model" that we want to map, the other  (tex) defines the coordinates of the texture that we are going to map into.

-we dynamically allocate memory on the GPU, for the new buffer the size of  sizeof(vtc)+sizeof(tex) , and then we set the data of the two arrays we defines earlier.
+we dynamically allocate memory on the GPU, for the new buffer with size of  sizeof(vtc)+sizeof(tex) , and then we set the data of the two arrays we defined earlier.

-We initialize the  shaders and bind them to the current program,  we send the screen coordinates (which were defines in the vtc array)  to vPosition ,   we send the mapping coordinates (which were defines in the tex array)  to vTexCoord , both to the vertex shader.
+We initialize the  shaders and bind them to the current program,  we send the screen coordinates (which were defined in the vtc array)  to vPosition ,   we send the mapping coordinates (which were defined in the tex array)  to vTexCoord , both to the vertex shader.

 Vertex shader sends screen coordinates to fragment shader  that uses vTexCoord  to map the texture to the screen using textureLod().